sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>grubby</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Command line tool for updating bootloader configs
+Short desc    : Command line tool for updating bootloader configs
 URL          : https://github.com/rhinstaller/grubby
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package provides a grubby compatibility script that manages
+Descript     : This package provides a grubby compatibility script that manages
              : BootLoaderSpec files and is meant to only be used for legacy compatibility
              : users with existing grubby users.
 ```